 - Staff SOC office 15 hours per week

-- Review student organization funding requests with SOF advisors
+- Review student organization funding requests with SOC advisors

-Learn more about the qualifications and duties of SOF student coordinators.
+Learn more about the qualifications and duties of SOC student coordinators.